cloudflare/cloudflare-docs/content/r2/platform/s3-compatibility/s3-compatibility.md

 ## How to read this page

+This page has two sections: bucket-level operations and object-level operations.

-Each operations section will include a table of implemented and a table of unimplemented APIs.
-Refer the feature column of each table to review which specific features of the API have been implemented and which are not.
+Each section will have two tables: a table of implemented APIs and a table of unimplemented APIs.

+Refer the feature column of each table to review which features of the API have been implemented and which are not.

 ✅ Feature Implemented
 ❌ Feature Not Implemented